-Carl Palladino, a 1986 graduate of Lynchburg College, will be the 2011 commencement speaker during ceremonies beginning at 10 a.m.
+Carl Palladino, a 1986 graduate of University of Lynchburg, will be the 2011 commencement speaker during ceremonies beginning at 10 a.m.
 May 14 in the Dell.
 About 600 degrees are to be awarded, including 500 bachelor’s and 100 master’s.

 In case of rain, a decision about moving indoors will be made by 6:30 a.m.
 Saturday and put on the home page of the LC website and at 434.544.SNOW (7669).
 Exercises will be moved into Turner Gymnasium and video streaming will be available at the following sites: